teresaho-biosensics/.github/.github/ISSUE_TEMPLATE/V&V_request.md

 - [ ] Create server release
 - [ ] Deploy server release to Aptible production server
 - [ ] Confirm any updated Aptible production server configuration values
+- [ ] Merge `release` branch into `master` on Application repository
+- [ ] Send release APK to operations and quality for production use

 @biosensics/quality :